ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 Once set up, feeder software such as PiAware can also be set up in order to send the data to flight tracking websites as well as Plane/Sailing.
 These applications typically include an interactive setup on install that prompts you for the location of the receiver to enable MLAT.
 For a portable system, unless it is intended to only ever remain in one place (or unless a GPS receiver is fitted - see later), the location should *not* be set.
 If it's set and the system is moved, it will mess up MLAT calculations in the local area.

+Feeders for [FlightAware](https://www.flightaware.com/adsb/piaware/install), [FlightRadar24](https://www.flightradar24.com/share-your-data) and [OARC](https://wiki.oarc.uk/flight:adsb) were set up in order to test the system, following the linked instructions.
+These software for these feeders will run all the time on the device; we don't particularly care about turning them on and off as without `dump1090-fa` running they won't be doing much anyway.

 You may notice the above instructions get the received data to common tracking websites, but not to Plane/Sailing&mdash;this step is covered later under "Integration with Plane/Sailing".

 As usual, we want to manage which services run on this device manually.
 Because Dump1090 has added and enabled its services automatically, we now want to disable them, and stop them before continuing with the guide: